 This gathering is an opportunity for young people ages 10-24 from across New York City to directly share their experiences with policing, identify problems in their communities, and recommend solutions to public safety and police oversight practitioners and academics.
 The insights shared by participants from this event will inform CCRB's 2019 report on youth, which will be released later this year.

 Registration for this event is now closed.
-Please join us on February 26th online to watch the livestream here.
+Watch live on February 26th and be sure to join the online conversation using the hashtag #CCRBYouthSummit.

 If you have questions about the event, requests regarding accessibility, or need language interpretation assistance, please email firstname.lastname@example.org.
 Interpretation services are free upon request.